EhabY/MazeGame/Report.md

 By using Bean Stalk and DynamoDB, it is guaranteed that as long as AWS can handle the load, the website will function correctly and scale forever.

+There was also a small edit that I could do to my current design, since every match is independent of each other.
+If matches are run in a single container then they can also be scaled infinitely as long as a single computer can handle the requests for a single match.

 Sadly, I didn't have enough time to implement all of this (especially with the finals).

 <br/>